DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 #### Single wallet

-If you want to add more wallets, or create a new single wallet, for example with one key from a hardware wallet.
+If you want to add single wallet, for example with one key from a hardware wallet.
 Follow the same procedure.
-Open the wallet or connect the hardware wallet and create an existing wallet in Electrum.
-Go to Wallet>Information and copy the Master Public Key.
+Open the wallet in Electrum and go to Wallet>Information and copy the Master Public Key.
 Pick a name and paste it to the config.cfg file.
 For example:

 ```
 Hw_wallet1 = xpubkg4QUp5XpUdNf2uGXvQmnD4zcofZ1MN6Fo8PjqQ…
 ```

-#### Rest of the config.cfg file
+### Rest of the config.cfg file

-If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the default location ~/Library/Application Support/Bitcoin/).
+If you’ve moved your Bitcoin data directory (where your blocks and chainstate are stored) you need to add that directory to the line `datadir` (you might need to add this even if you use the default location, default locations can be found here https://en.bitcoin.it/wiki/Data_directory).
 For example:

 ```
-datadir = /Volumes/External_Disk
+datadir = D:\Bitcoin
 ```

 You can use the default RPC-verification for Bitcoin Core.
 In that case Bitcoin Core creates a cookie file for you and you don't have to add anything else to config.cfg

-Another alternative is to use a `rpcuser` and a strong (many random chracters) `rpcpassword` with Bitcoin Core.
+Another alternative is to use a `rpcuser` and a strong (many random characters) `rpcpassword` with Bitcoin Core.
 This can be necessary for applications like the lightning network to work.
 If you are using this you'll need to add this to `config.cfg` as well.
 Uncomment (remove `#`) the two lines `rpc_user` and `rpc_password` and add your information.
 If you don't have a user and a password for Bitcoin Core yet, you can create that here and transfer it to Bitcoin Core later.

 #### Change the bitcoin.conf file

 We need to add the line `server=1` to our Bitcoin configuration file for Bitcoin Core to accepts connections from Electrum Personal Server.
 If you are unsure if you have a configuration file or not, open Bitcoin Core and go to `Settings>Options` and select `Open Configuration File` on the main tab.
 That should either create a new file in the right directory or open your existing file.

 Make sure to add:

 ```
 server=1
 ```

 to a new line.

 If you use a rpcuser and rpcpassword add that to new lines as well.
 The file should in that case look like this:

 ```
 server =1
 rpcuser=your_user
 rpcpassword=your_password
 ```

 ## Install with Python

 We need Python3 to install the server.
 Check if it’s installed for your user by going back to the terminal.